Montenegro Safety Guide

 112

-EU standard emergency number that works throughout Montenegro and can connect to all emergency services
+Standard EU emergency number works throughout Montenegro, connecting to all emergency services with English-speaking operators available.

 Healthcare